Tinformant/Leet/Low Level/OS final.md

 * What directory is root ("/")
 * Duplicated all over the disk.
 * If it is lost, disk data becomes meaningless!

+## file
+A pair: <inode, sequence of blocks>
+Inode identified as a number.
+inode is an offset into a descriptor table; descriptor tells where the blocks are and how to find them.
+Better to say "array" of inodes:
+We require O(1) random access by inode number.
+Better to say: "array" of blocks.
+We require O(1) random access by block number.